5 Top Tips for Writing Engaging Content

 Perfection.
 Performance.
 Persistence.

-Using this as part of a blog title, on a website home page or at the start of a social media post is going to get noticed.
+Using this as part of a blog heading or on a web page can be a powerful to summarise your content.
+At the start of a social media post, it is going to get noticed.
 It’s like a tag line.

-As mentioned above this tip is direct advice from my daughter!
+This tip is direct advice from my daughter!
 In her class, her teacher has banned the adjective ‘sad’; not because she wants the class to be happy all of the time (although I am sure she does) but because she wants them to choose more interesting adjectives, like ‘upset’, ‘disappointed’ or ‘dejected’ !
-I am sure ‘nice’ will be next on the list!!!
+I am sure ‘nice’ will be next on the banned list!!!

-It is easy to always revert back to the words we know well and come naturally, and I am all for plain English, but we can make our content instantly a little different if we play about with some adjectives and find the word which truly captures what we are trying to convey.
+It is easy to always revert back to the words we know well and come naturally, and I am all for plain English, but we can make our content instantly a little different if we play about with some adjectives, in particular.
+Find the word which truly captures what you are trying to convey, not always the most common.

 …extraordinary; vital; enthralling; gripping; absorbing; captivating; refreshing; stimulating; appealing; intriguing; impressive…to name a few!